wp-plugins/eangel/readme.txt

 eAngel provides a 24/7 professional proofreading services to WordPress users.

+== Description ==

+eAngel - Add professional proofreading to your WordPress publishing process.

 We all know that a professional level of writing cannot simply be achieved with an automated spelling or grammar checker.
 No matter how advanced automated software has become it still cannot replace the human brain.
 At eAngel.me each text is corrected personally by one of our language experts.

 Our vision is moving beyond language skills and creating clear channels of communication.
 We believe that different abilities, languages and countries should not be a barrier for accurate correspondence.
 We want to make it easier and faster, for business professionals, students and individuals living with disabilities interfering with language skills like dyslexia, to efficiently communicate. eAngel.me offers every person just that, and at a low, affordable cost.